agusserra/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

   2. Getting Ready
   3. Keystone
   4. Glance
-  5. OpenVSwitch
-  6. Quantum
-  7. Nova
+  5. Nova
-  8. Cinder
+  6. Cinder
-  9. Horizon
-  10. Adding a compute node
+  7. Adding a compute node
-  11. Start your first VM
+  8. Start your first VM
-  12. Licencing
+  9. Licencing
-  13. Contacts
+  10. Contacts
-  14. Acknowledgement
+  11. Acknowledgement
-  15. Credits
+  12. Credits
-  16. To do
+  13. To do

 0. What is it?
 ==============